 download .srt file (captions)

-November 1: Darkness Is Deadly videoCaption: With decreased daylight, remember to ride with caution.
-Be safe and seen!
+November 1: Darkness Is Deadly videoCaption: With Daylight Saving Time ending tonight, the evenings will get darker earlier.
+Ride with caution, be safe and be seen!
 Use a bike light and wear bright colors.
-Just a reminder: Daylight Saving Time ends tonight, don’t forget to set your clocks back! #SafeStreets
+And don’t forget to set your clocks back! #SafeStreets

 download .srt file (captions)